karthikbaskar/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAhead.md

 | count | number | No | Populated for the invoke request to the bot to specify how many elements should be returned (can be ignored by the bot, if they want to send a diff amount)
  | skip | number | No | Populated for the invoke request to the bot to indicate that we want to paginate and skip ahead in the list

 Recommendation: Introduce count and skip only when we add support for pagination.
-Pagination won’t be supported as a part of v1.0 release.
-We will display only top 15 as in Teams today.
+Pagination won’t be supported as a part of initial release.
+We will display only top 15 as in MS Teams today.

 ## High Level Changes